Loading...

 How to consume Bananas, Milk, Whey Protein without glucose spikes

-Incorporate a source of healthy fats, like a small handful of almonds or a tablespoon of flaxseed, to your meal.
-This can help moderate the rise in blood sugar levels.
+Add a source of healthy fats, such as a handful of almonds or a tablespoon of peanut butter.
+This can help moderate blood sugar levels.

 healthspan-mbl